troglobit/resume/resume.md

     branding of printed receipts, cashdrawer and dedicated serial port interface.

-    First devleoped for Linux kernel 2.4 and later ported to Linux 2.6.
+    First developed for Linux kernel 2.4 and later ported to Linux 2.6.

     Also responsible for continous maintenance of drivers and Linux system software.